Reciprocal Easement Agreements Can Make or Break a Development Deal

 As the Lord & Taylor case illustrates, REAs are designed to protect against future disruptions in business.
 Failure to abide by the terms of the REA is subject to a breach of contract suit.
 REA concerns “come up a lot, especially in mixed-use projects, where the development is done in phases, and often the early tenants and occupants are in place before later tenants and occupants are identified,” Neville says.

 Clearly, drafting and negotiating the details of an REA is nuanced and complicated.
-Whether as an investor, developer, retail tenant or other interested party to this type of project, make sure you have experienced and knowledgeable legal real estate counsel representing your interest.
+Whether as an investor, developer, retail tenant, or other interested party to this type of project, make sure you have experienced and knowledgeable legal counsel representing your interests.
+Visit the Super Lawyers directory to find a real estate lawyer in your area for legal advice and an assessment of your case.